 We are deeply connected to organized labor, with more than 62% of our health care professionals represented by a union.
 We value our relationships with Service Employees International Union, the United Food and Commercial Workers, and the Office Professional Employees International Union, which play an important role in our efforts to give more people access to high-quality care and make care more affordable.

-As we begin to see signs of hope for an end to the COVID-19 pandemic, Kaiser Permanente remains focused on expanding the availability of COVID-19 vaccines and safely providing testing, treatment, and care for patients.
+Kaiser Permanente remains focused on expanding the availability of COVID-19 vaccines and safely providing testing, treatment, and care for patients.
 We are also focused on preserving care and coverage through urgent policy efforts, and helping to fortify Washington’s public health infrastructure.

 Kaiser Permanente supports swift action to ban flavored tobacco.
 In 2018, 1 in 4 high schoolers frequently used e-cigarettes and more than 80% of them cited appealing flavors as the primary reason.
 We must address this public health threat that enables underage addiction and is associated with vaping-related lung injuries.
 The temporary federal ban on flavored tobacco products is a step in the right direction, but it exempts certain flavors and vaping products.
 A comprehensive and permanent state ban is needed to protect Washington’s youth and combat the dramatic rise in youth vaping.